Lsquared13/dappbot-api-lambda/README.md

     - **`ContractAddr`**: The deployed address of your chosen contract.
     - **`Web3URL`**: The URL for your HTTPProvider.
 Our transaction executors work for Eximchain dapps, Infura would work for Ethereum dapps.
 Include `https://`
     - **`GuardianURL`**: The URL of your Guardian instance.
 Include `https://`
-  - Spins up all associated infrastructure and returns a success.
+  - Validates input, queues a create request to be processed asynchronously, and returns a success.
 - **`/read`**
   - Accepts a body with key `DappName`.
   - Returns a DappItem as defined below.